Weather alerts in place as snow and ice bring disruption

 A yellow weather alert for snow and ice is in force across northern Scotland and has been extended until 12pm on Sunday.

-The Met Office has also issued a yellow warning for ice across southern Scotland until noon on Friday.
+The Met Office also issued a yellow warning for ice across southern Scotland which was in force until noon on Friday.

 Snow was disrupting travel on Friday morning, with snow gates closed on the A939 at Cock Bridge snow gate and the B974 at Cairn O’Mount in Aberdeenshire, Traffic Scotland said.